newrelic/nri-vsphere/README.md

 ## Support

-Need help?
-See our [troubleshooting page](troubleshooting.md).
 You can find more detailed documentation [on the New Relic docs site](http://newrelic.com/docs).

 If you can't find what you're looking for there, reach out to us on our [support site](http://support.newrelic.com/) or our [community forum](http://forum.newrelic.com) and we'll be happy to help you.